rtorchia/Ender-3V3-SE-navaismo/README.md

   5. Added custom comand O9000 to receive the data to render in the Print Job Page from Octo print.

+ This firmware needs the [OctoPrint Custom Plugin to send 09000 commands](https://github.com/navaismo/OctoPrint-E3v3seprintjobdetails) in order to render the job in the LCD.

 <br />